rithuelan/Technical-Learning-Node.js/Day-20(15-12-2025)/README.md

+# Node.js Performance & Advanced APIs

+This guide covers key concepts and examples for **scaling, performance optimization, caching, and real-time APIs** in Node.js.

+---

-Clustering and Load Balancing
+## **1. Clustering and Load Balancing**

-Node.js runs on a single thread, so CPU-intensive tasks can block the event loop.
-Clustering allows multiple Node.js processes to run across CPU cores.
+Node.js runs on a single thread.
+CPU-heavy tasks can block the event loop.
+Clustering allows running multiple Node.js processes across CPU cores.

-Key points:
+**Key Points:**

-Uses cluster module.
+- Uses `cluster` module.

-Each worker is a separate process but shares the same server port.
+- Each worker is a separate process but shares the same server port.

-Works well with multi-core systems.
+- Works well on multi-core systems.

-Example concept:
+**Example:**

 import cluster from "cluster";
 import os from "os";